 In his column, Needle pointed out three facets of such projects where ERP for construction companies could make an enormous difference:

-Another major use of the technology is risk management.
+Another major use of technology is risk management.
 When it comes to construction projects, Fulton Hogan CIO Brian Northern told Computerworld that it's important to "make sure there are no surprises."
 With the help of ERP's risk management and estimation features, there shouldn't be.

 In addition, Needle highlighted how these systems can "monitor the costs associated with the project" at every step.
 That way, construction companies won't run the risk of completing projects, only to find out they are millions of dollars in the red.